lesniakania/memorizr/README.markdown

 is tool for translate and mark down words

 ## Install
- * gem install bundler --pre
+ * gem install bundler
  * bundle install

+## Configure
+ * copy config/database.yml.example to config/database.yml
+ * modify it to fit to your database